edgar971/personal-blog/src/pages/getting-started-with-ecto-part-2/index.md

 ---
-title: 'Getting Started with Ecto: Part 2'
+title: 'Getting Started with Ecto Part 2: Migrations, Schemas, and Changeset'
 date: '2018-10-03'
 ---

 Welcome to part two of Getting Started with Ecto.
-In the last post, we covered how to install and configure Ecto in our application.
+In the [last post](/getting-started-with-ecto-part-1/), we covered how to install and configure Ecto in our application.
 In this post we will cover migrations, schemas, and changesets in Ecto.

 ## Migrations